lucosmic/vzome-sharing/_posts/2025-02-13-PRJ-HYP-mod1-rev2-hyperdo-23-35-51.md

 </summary>
 <br>
 Insert an intro to the instructions

 `pseudo-commentary on the way the vZome viewer should behave`

 <br>

-`insert the vZome viewer code here'
+`insert the vZome viewer code here`

 </details>